Posts

 Image

 Is anyone planning on getting a puppy for their kids for Christmas?
-This is Neighbor Dog, we babysit her once a week.
+We dog sit neighbor's dog once a week.
 She is soooooo cute, I mean how can I resist that face?
 Especially when she looks up under those big bushy eyebrows!
 At first, I was really nervous about having a dog in our house.
 Hubby and I and all 3 kids have allergies, and everyone but Hubby has asthma.
 So, when we started to babysit (or dog sit) Neighbor Dog, I wasn't so sure how it would turn out.
 It affected our allergies at first, but we seem better now.
 We don't sneeze and wheeze as much as we used to.
 I just read an article in The Wall Street Journal, and I had to look at the title twice, because it said "How Dogs Might Protect Kids Against Asthma: Gut Bacteria."
 Huh?!
-The first line in the article sums it up: "Scientists studying why pets appear to protect kids against asthma and allergies say the answer might lie in the world of bacteria that live in the gut
+The first line in the article sums it up: "Scientists studying why pets appear to protect kids against asthma and allergies say the answer might lie in the world of bacteria that live in the gu...

 Holiday stress and asthma